Red Istanbul

 Red Istanbul (İstanbul Kırmızısı, Rosso Istanbul) is a 2017 drama film directed by Ferzan Özpetek, based on the novel written by Özpetek, published in 2013.
 The film was shot in Turkish language with a cast composed entirely of Turkish actors, 16 years after his second work Harem Suare, director Özpetek came back to shoot a film in Istanbul.
 The film's first international promotion was held at the Rome Film Festival.

 Plot

-The writer Orhan Şahin returns to Istanbul after so many years to help the well-known director Deniz Soysal to write his first novel.
-Orhan finds himself to look with nostalgia at the places where he was born and raised, reliving the relationships with friends, family and past loves.
+The story centers around writer Orhan Şahin, who has returned to Istanbul after so many years to help the well-known director Deniz Soysal to write his first novel.
+As he does so, Orhan finds himself looking with nostalgia at the places where he was born and raised, reliving the relationships with friends, family and past loves.